 Processing WhenAll Results

-Matt McCorry, 2 months ago
+Matt McCorry, a year ago

 I've been working on a codebase at work.
 One of the standards we are tying to implement is removing usage of Task.Result